 Finally, we created a system of digital credentials (badges) related to each skill level that include a description of each skill and the specific criteria for demonstrating skills and learning outcomes.
 When learners complete the courseware and demonstrate proficiency through the assessments, they earn badges through which they can share their verified proficiencies with employers.
 Our current badges demonstrate mastery of either a particular skill within the PSC — such as Collaboration and Teamwork, Communication, or Leadership — or a hybrid configuration of skills, such as Professionalism.

-Career Success Program content is embedded within Foliotek, an eportfolio platform that allows students to upload and showcase compelling examples and evidence of their knowledge and skills (as a result of working through the Career Success Program’s nine milestones).
+Career Success content is embedded within Foliotek, an eportfolio platform that allows students to upload and showcase compelling examples and evidence of their knowledge and skills (as a result of working through Career Success’ nine milestones).
 The eportfolio gives employers a more complete picture of job candidates’ accomplishments and experience and allows students to vividly tell the story about what value they would bring as employees.

-For these institutions, Foliotek offers the same content and milestones as the MyLab version of the Career Success Program, but it also allows students to archive compelling examples of their best work-related artifacts and projects to demonstrate this evidence of their competencies to employers in a visually appealing way.
+For these institutions, Foliotek offers the same content and milestones as the MyLab version of Career Success, but it also allows students to archive compelling examples of their best work-related artifacts and projects to demonstrate this evidence of their competencies to employers in a visually appealing way.

 If you’re planning a course-based implementation, Foliotek works, too.
 It gives some traditional metrics through the Chapter Quizzes; if grades and heavy data pulls are important, you could consider MyLab as an alternate platform.
 (Both can be integrated with a Learning Management System).

 It was designed with undergraduates in mind.
 However, its purpose is to help all learners develop a process for career preparation and planning that, once learned, can be replicated after college when learners are looking to upskill or change positions, companies, or industries.